Hayduke Trail

-The Hayduke Trail is an 812 mi backpacking route across southern Utah and northern Arizona.
-It begins in Arches National Park near Moab, Utah, before heading through the Needles district of Canyonlands National Park, Capitol Reef National Park, Bryce Canyon National Park, the Grand Canyon National Park and ending in Zion National Park.
+The Hayduke Trail is an 812 mi backpacking route across southern Utah and northern Arizona, United States.
+It begins in Arches National Park near Moab, Utah, before heading through the Needles district of Canyonlands National Park, Capitol Reef National Park, Bryce Canyon National Park, the Grand Canyon National Park, and Zion National Park.

 This highly strenuous wilderness route is exclusively on public land and travels ridgelines, drainages, existing foot and game trails, dirt roads, and rivers.
-The highest point is Mount Ellen (Utah) in the Henry Mountains at 11419 ft above sea level to a low in the Grand Canyon of 1800 ft.
+The highest point is Mount Ellen in the Henry Mountains at 11419 ft above sea level to a low in the Grand Canyon of 1800 ft.

 The official site for the trail warns: